StrikingLoo/strikingloo.github.io/wiki/navigation-guide.md

 If you wish to browse this wiki, you could also click any article in the wiki index, or use the search bar (tag-based search is implemented, but it also _greps_ titles) to find topics you like.
 Recommended tags: [paper](/tagged?q=paper), [programming](/tagged?q=programming), [book](/tagged?q=book).

+You may also find the [Restaurant Guide](https://strikingloo.github.io/wiki/restaurant-guide) to be of some interest.

 ## Book Reviews

 > I have sometimes dreamt, at least, that when the Day of Judgment dawns and the great conquerors and lawyers and statesmen come to receive their rewards — their crowns, their laurels, their names carved indelibly upon imperishable marble — the Almighty will turn to Peter and will say, not without a certain envy when He sees us coming with our books under our arms, "Look, these need no reward.
 We have nothing to give them here.
 They have loved reading." <br><i>- Virginia Woolf</i>